aelmiger/LINE-MOD-Pipeline/README.md

 Included libraries for testing are:
 * Kinect V2 tool to extract depth and rgb images
-* Implementation of the LINE-MOD Benchmark for validation
+* Implementation of the LINE-MOD Benchmark and the Benchmark for 6D Object Pose Estimation evaluation methods
-* A class to generate RGB-D Images with a ground truth pose of a Aruco marker
+* A class to generate RGB-D Images with a ground truth pose of an Aruco marker

 ## Getting Started

-TODO

 ### Prerequisites

 For compilation the following libraries must be included and linked